richchurcher/a_cloud_of_hexlings/README.md

 Bayek and Senu's symbiotic relationship adds a wonderful dimension.
 Importantly, she is his eyes and ears, but can also engage his foes.
 She dispells the fog of war and acts as his advance scout.

+### Starcraft 2

+Carriers are just fun to play.
+They take a long time to build up to full strength, but are devastating to certain enemy types.

 ## Player experience

+In a roguelike style, the player moves through "rooms" in an uncertain environment, obscured by fog of war.
+They must depend on their growing relationship with their spawned hexlings, learning more about them and their capabilities as they progress.

 ## Platform

+Web (WASM), Linux, Windows, MacOS.

 ## Development software

+- **Bevy Engine**: rendering/ECS/etc
+- **Neovim**: code and debugging
+- **Bitwig Studio**: music and effects
+- TODO: credit crates

 ## Genre

+Story-driven roguelike.

 ## Target audience

+People who like an off-beat concept, and who appreciate story provided alongside their mayhem might enjoy this game.
+Also, geometry.

 ## Concept

 ### Gameplay overview

+Initially, the player spawns a single, tiny hexling.
+They discover they are entirely dependent on it to survive.
+In turn, it must be "fed" raw materials.
+It follows the player, and can be sent forth at a distance or recalled to "home base".

 ### Jam theme and how we interpret it